 Moderator: Martin Michelot, Deputy Director, EUROPEUM Institute for European Policy

 The event is hosted by the Permanent Representative of the Czech Republic to the PSC, H.E.
 Tomáš Szunyog.

-You can download the full report through the PDF button on the right of this article.#Central Europe #United Kingdom #security
+You can download the full report through the PDF button on the right of this article.
+Pictures are available on our Facebook page.#Central Europe #United Kingdom #security

 Expertise: Central Europe, EU Institutions